OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/scheduler/scheduler-get-started-portal.md

 ---
-title: aaaGet iniciado com o Agendador do Azure no portal do Azure | Microsoft Docs
+title: "Introdução ao Agendador do Azure no portal do Azure | Microsoft Docs"
 description: "Introdução ao Agendador do Azure no Portal do Azure"
 services: scheduler
 documentationcenter: .NET